nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### General
 #### Feature Flaw
-Currently, the user will experience noticeable lagging issues starting from around 10 entries, with the lag becoming more significant the more entries there are.
+Currently, the user will experience noticeable performance issues starting from around 10 entries, with the lag becoming more significant the more entries there are.
 We plan to optimise the application by making saving, reading and writing data to and from the local save file more efficient to tackle this issue in the future.

 ### Error handling